Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Berry (2017)

 The default typeface in LATEX is Computer Modern (CM).
 This typeface was created by Knuth for use with TEX.
 It is based on a Victorian book typeface, Monotype Series 8, because he designed TEX originally for typesetting books.
-Because it is one of the very few book typefaces with a comprehensive set of mathematical fonts, it has remained the default, rather than the variations on Times that you find in wordprocessors and other DTP systems (until recently the full set of mathematical symbols for Times were an expensive commercial add-on).
+Because it is one of the very few book typefaces with a comprehensive set of mathematical fonts, it has remained the default, rather than the variations on Times that you find in wordprocessors and other DTP systems — until recently the full set of mathematical symbols for Times was an expensive commercial add-on.

 LATEX can use more different types of font than any other system

-• pdfLATEX could use any METAFONT or Postscript Type 1 font;
+• pdfLATEX could use any METAFONT or PS Type 1 font;

 6.2.1 First time only: setting up fonts